 Given the fact that any widely dispersed culture is in danger of fragmenting and losing its sense of shared ancestry and identity, the Iowa group makes a conscious effort to stay connected with and mutually support Tai communities in Southeast Asia.

-Since the group’s founding they have carried out a number of advocacy activities on behalf of Tai people in the U.S., Vietnam, and elsewhere.
+Since the group’s founding they have carried out a number of advocacy activities on behalf of Tai people in the U.S., Vietnam, and elsewhere, though they have not necessarily emerged as winners.
 They even practiced a kind of long-distance advocacy on behalf of their counterparts in Vietnam by going to Washington D.C. to lobby (unsuccessfully) against the Son La Hydroelectric Dam, which was projected to involve the resettlement of 91,000 ethnic minority people, the largest resettlement in Vietnam’s history.
 “Much of the Tai Country rice fields and inhabited lands will be inundated.
 And worse, the dams are being built on top of a massive earthquake fault.”

 The health of the Tai Dam language and script varies considerably from country to country.
 In Thailand, where the Tai Dam are often referred to as Lao Song or Thai Song Dam and the script is called Lao Song, Tai Dam is now taught in schools in Tai Dam regions; Tai Dam can also own land, farm, and travel freely.